 Depending on the answers to these questions, you may have legs for a unique pitch that will stand out in a full inbox.

 As the pandemic continues, COVID-19 will undoubtedly remain in the news.
-Antenna can help brands leverage the above tips to find relevance and increase the chances of their stories being told — even during a pandemic.
+Antenna Group can help brands leverage the above tips to find relevance and increase the chances of their stories being told — even during a pandemic.
 Our team has a pulse on the ever-changing protocols and implementations related to COVID-19 and can help your internal comms team take thoughtful and purposeful steps when developing pitches and reaching out to reporters.